-Most lower back pain patients suffer their pain in silence, especially in the workplace.
+Most people who suffer lower back pain at work don’t tell their employers.
 No matter the style of the working environment, most people assume they shouldn’t tell their employer the issue they’re facing, worried about their employer’s reaction.
-For most sufferers, however, informing their employer of their lower back condition will benefit both the employer and them, and we describe the reasons why keeping this secret won’t help to manage flare-ups and persistent pain issues.
+For most sufferers, however, informing their employer of their musculoskeletal condition will benefit both the employer and them, and we describe the reasons why keeping this secret won’t help to manage flare-ups and persistent pain issues.

 As your lower back pain flares up, you will likely need to visit your local chiropractor for treatment and support.
 Depending on your pain, and the availability of appointments, you may require extended breaks or reduced working hours to accommodate for these appointments.
 If your employer knows you need these appointments, they can better workaround rostering issues, or adjust your workload during your reduced workday.
 It will also help to minimise essential meetings and training events scheduled when you are at your appointments, ensuring you don’t miss significant work milestones.

 Most businesses have set lunch and tea breaks, usually scheduled well in advance, or, in the case of office environments, at the discretion of the employee.
 However, for those with firmly set break times, adjusting when you take your break will accommodate the rest you need, providing you with longer recovery during your flare-ups.
 Employers won’t take lightly to you assigning yourself additional breaks or rest periods, as they will assume you’re lazy or insubordinate.